CorwinLab/extremeDiffusion1D/README.md

 * examples

-  A couple example simulations showing off the library.
+  A couple example simulations using the cDiffusion module.

-* exp

-  Driver files to run experiments, collect data, analyze data etc. Most of the files here will be pretty experimental.
-I tried to structure each folder to have different experiments (datasets) run and analyzed.

-* performance
+* analysis

-  Not well maintained but an attempt at using gprof to check bottlenecks in the code.
+  Analysis for all the experiments that have been run.
+Each folder is generally a different experiment.

 * src

-  Wrapper class for the C++/PyBind11 class defined in cDiffusion/diffusion.cpp.
-  Contains a lot of helper functions for easier analysis.
+  Wrapper classes for the C++/PyBind11 class defined in cDiffusion/diffusion.cpp and recurrenceRelation/recurrance.cpp.
+Also contains a lot of helper functions for easier analysis.
 This is generally what should be imported into Python versus the base C++/PyBind11 class.

 * test

-  Doesn't currently contain any tests since the code has been changing so quickly.
-  It has been difficult to create tests as the biases are drawn randomly for each experiment.
+  Contains some tests to make sure the recurranceRelation module matches what the native python version that Eric wrote.

 * recurranceRelation

   Contains C++ implementation of Ivan's recurrence relation ported into python with PyBind11.

+* runFiles

+  Files to run experiments on Locust using SLURM.

 # Installation and Setup
 There are only two steps needed to setup the library and start running simulations